-An electrical generator is a machine that works on the principle of electromagnetic induction.
-It changes the form of mechanical energy to electrical energy based on this principle.
-So, for the production of any field, there should be a magnetic field.
-This magnetic field is developed when the necessary current is passed through the winding.
-In a DC machine, there are two types of windings mounted inside.
-They are the field winding and the armature winding.
+An electrical generator is a machine that is operated similar to operations performed by other machines.
+The main important function that it does is generating power.
+For this to occur, any machine requires a field that is able to develop some rotating field.
+This field is able to develop some torque that rotates the inner rotating part.
+For the production of this field, the employment of winding plays a key role.
 The field winding is placed on the stator while the armature winding is placed on the rotor.
 Due to the magnets, the magnetic line of flux is developed in the air gap.
 The conductors in the armature when get interacted with this magnetic flux, an armature flux will be developed.
 This armature flux is responsible for the movement of the rotor.
-In this article, we shall discuss what is armature, components, effects of armature reaction, Effects of Armature Reaction, and its applications.
+Lets study armature, components, effects of armature reaction, Effects of Armature Reaction, and its applications.

 What is an Armature?